SheilaGrace/ProjectUndertaker/TherianthropyTerms.md

 A person who does not perceive themselves as being a particular species, like **Therians** or **Otherkin** do, but who feels an *exceptionally strong empathy towards a certain animal*.
 Often, individuals who have experienced a **"That's me!
 Feeling"** and initially thought they might be **Therian** or **Otherkin** join the community but later, through interactions with other **Therians** or **Otherkin**, come to think they are not actually **Therian** or **Otherkin**.
 These individuals often settle into identifying as **Otherhearted**.

 Additionally, a person might initially believe a certain species is their **Theriotype**, but as they gain a deeper understanding of themselves or acquire new zoological knowledge, they may realize it is not their *"true"* **Theriotype**.
-In such cases, while the species may no longer be their **Theriotype**, a special attachment often remains, and the species continues to be important to them as their *"hearted type"*.
+In such cases, while the species may no longer be their **Theriotype**, a special attachment often remains, and the species continues to be important to them as their *"hearted type"*, called **Kith**.

+## 【Kith】

+While not one's *"own species"*, it is a species with which one feels a strong empathy.
+Simply put, one's *"own species"* is referred to as **Kin**, while a species one emotionally identifies with, though not being one's own, is referred to as **Kith**.

+During the self-exploration journey of **Therians** or **Otherkin**, it is not uncommon for one's **Theriotype** or **Kintype** to be updated.
+This might occur due to a simple lack of self-understanding or zoological knowledge, preventing one from discovering their *"true"* **Theriotype**.
+Alternatively, if a person has been in a psychologically oppressive environment, certain emotional symbols might be added to their original **Theriotype**, leading to a change in its recognition.
+Once the person is freed from stress, these *"originally non-existent features"* may fall away, restoring the original **Theriotype**.
+However, there might remain an attachment to the *"changed phase of the **Theriotype"***, which can then become a **Kith**.

+Furthermore, establishing a special relationship with a pet can lead to the pet's species becoming a **Kith**.
+If it is a unique relationship specific to one's own pet, it is not regarded as **Kith**, but if a *"general affinity for the entire species"* is developed, it becomes **Kith**.

+Additionally, simple misidentification of the **That's me!
+Feeling** or **Cameo Shifts** may directly lead to the emergence of **Kith**.
+In any case, generally, while one acquires only a limited number of **Theriotypes** or **Kintypes**, they can have numerous **Kith**.
+If a person is sensitive and experiences the **That's me!
+Feeling** with various species and characters, it can be easy to lose track of which are true **Kin** and which are **Kith**.
+Ideally, opportunities should be provided to discern which are **Kin** and which are **Kith**, although this approach should be taken with caution as it could potentially harm the person's identity.